bkrem/msc-thesis/draft/ch4.md

 - `common`
     - `Header` as example of cross-platform reusable abstraction
     - Globals (GlobalStyles); RN uses component-based hyper-modular CSS, GlobalStyles provided nice way to mix in common styling (e.g. view margins)

-### 4.4.x Flowtype
-Furthermore, the Flowtype static type analyser elevated the ability to define actions and the expected types of their payloads in a more fine-grained manner compared to regular JavaScript, by enabling the author to add type constraints to variables and functions where needed.
-The following extract demonstrates the usefulness of additional static typing:

-`{ type: 'FETCH_TASKS_SUCCESS', tasks: Array<Task>, receivedAt: number }`

-The action above is triggered upon successfully fetching the user's tasks from from the blockchain via the API.
-The payload includes a `tasks` property, which is expected to be an array of `Task` type objects, and a `receivedAt` property, which should be a Unix timestamp and is therefore expected to be of the type `number`.